StevenAmet/Capstone_project_SA/README.md

 # Capstone_project_SA
-Repositor for my capstone project
+Repository for my capstone project to document your approach and showcase work.
+Step 1: Initial set up of Git and the repository.